Improving the accuracy of likelihood-based inference in meta-analysis and meta-regression: Simulation studies

-Figure~\ref{fig:coverages2} shows the empirical coverage of the confidence intervals examined in Figure~\ref{fig:coverages1}.
-The good performance of the profile penalized likelihood interval and the interval based on the Skovgaard's statistic persists, even under the alternative data generating process.
+Figure~\ref{fig:coverages2} shows the empirical coverage of the confidence intervals for $\delta$ based on the methods that were examined in Figure~\ref{fig:coverages1}.
+Empirical coverage for double-resampling has again been calculated only for $K \le 50$.
+The good performance of the profile penalized likelihood interval and the interval based on the Skovgaard's statistic persists for small and moderate number of studies, even under the alternative data generating process.
 The performance of the intervals based on the DerSimonian~\&~Laird estimator and double resampling is, again, poor.

+Figure~\ref{fig:coverages2} also illustrates the effect of increasing the number of studies under the alternative specification of the data generating process.
+As the number of studies increases, the inadequacy of the assumptions of the working random-effects meta-regression model becomes more notable.
+Model mis-specification will eventually result in loss of coverage for all methods examined here, including the intervals based on profile penalized likelihood and the Skovgaard's statistic.

-The supplementary material provides another simulation study where the summary measures are log-odds-ratios from a case-control study.
-The conclusions are qualitatively the same.
+The Supplementary Material provides the full results from this study and two other simulation studies, where the summary measures are log-odds-ratios from a case-control study.